Nambu Structures And Associated Bialgebroids: Introduction

-It is well known \cite{kosmann,mac-xu} that if $(A, A^\ast)$ is a Lie bialgebroid over a smooth manifold $M$ then there is a canonical Poisson structure on the base manifold $M$.
-It is, therefore, natural to expect that if $(A, A^\ast)$ is a Lie-Filippov bialgebroid over $M$, then $M$ would admit a canonical Nambu-Poisson structure.
-We prove that this is indeed the case (cf. Theorem \ref{lie-filippov-nambu-poisson-on base}). \begin{thm} Let $(A, A^\ast)$ be a Lie-Filippov bialgebroid of order $n$ over a smooth manifold $M$ for $n\geq 3$.
-Then there is a canonical Nambu-Poisson structure of order $n$ on $M$ such that the anchor $a : A \to TM$ of the Lie algebroid $A$ is a morphism of Lie-Filippov bialgebroids $(A, A^*) \to (TM, T^*M).$ If there is a morphism $(A,A^\ast) \to (B,B^\ast)$ of Lie-Filippov bialgebroids, the corresponding induced Nambu-Poisson structures on $M$ are the same. \end{thm}
+It is well known \cite{kosmann,mac-xu} that if $(A, A^\ast)$ is a Lie bialgebroid over a smooth manifold $M,$ then there is a canonical Poisson structure on the base manifold $M$.
+Therefore, it is natural to expect that if $(A, A^\ast)$ is a weak Lie-Filippov bialgebroid over $M$, then $M$ would admit a canonical Nambu-Poisson structure.
+We prove that this is indeed the case.
+Thus, if $(A, A^\ast)$ is a weak Lie-Filippov bialgebroid of order $n$ over a smooth manifold $M,$ then there is a canonical Nambu-Poisson structure of order $n$ on $M$ such that the anchor $a : A \to TM$ of the Lie algebroid $A$ is a morphism of weak Lie-Filippov bialgebroids $(A, A^*) \to (TM, T^*M).$ If there is a morphism $(A,A^\ast) \to (B,B^\ast)$ of weak Lie-Filippov bialgebroids, the corresponding induced Nambu-Poisson structures on $M$ are the same (cf. Theorem \ref{weak-lie-filippov-nambu-poisson-on base}).